 WHAT IS THE DIFFERENCE BETWEEN A WILDERNESS PACK-TRIP AND A DUDE RANCH VACATION?
 Because we offer 2 differnt types of vacations, it's easy to get confused.
 At the ranch, you stay in your own private cabin and take rides and activities daily from the ranch.
 These are Sunday to Saturday weeks all through the season.
 The pack-trips are camping trips (tents) that start and finish at the ranch, but travel into the Bob Marshall Wilderness for the duration of the trip.
 Please visit the webpages that describe each vacation in detail, or call with questions.

 It is best to pack for the week; however if you find a need, there is a guest washer and dryer in the front part of our laundry room.
 We also provide detergent and dryer sheets for your use.

-Wi-Fi: We offer limited WiFi in the lodge area, but do hope you will unplug for the week!
+Wi-Fi: We offer high speed WiFi in the lodge area, but do hope you will unplug for the week!

-SMOKER POLICY: While the barn and all of the ranch buildings are smoke free, you may smoke outside, or on your cabin porch.
+SMOKER POLICY: While the barn and all of the ranch buildings are smoke free, you may smoke outside, or on your cabin porch, just be polite to others.
 Ash trays are provided.
 In case of fire danger, precautions will be taken.
 During rides, please refrain from smoking while on horseback or in the company of others.

 PET POLICY: Because we have so many "pets" of our own on the ranch, we are not able to accommodate other pets.
 We can suggest boarding facilities in Great Falls, MT or Choteau, MT.